Connor Wong Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- Wong is hitting .244 with 11 doubles, six home runs and six walks.
+- Wong has 11 doubles, six home runs and seven walks while batting .240.

-- Wong will look to extend his eight-game hitting streak.
-He's batting .333 with two homers during his last games.

-- Wong has picked up an RBI in 24.3% of his games this season, with more than one RBI in 16.2% of his games.
+- Wong has picked up a hit in 20 of 38 games this season, with multiple hits six times.

+- He has gone deep in five games this year (13.2%), homering in 4.6% of his plate appearances.

-- In 17 of 37 games this season, he has scored, and four of those games included multiple runs.
+- In 23.7% of his games this season, Wong has picked up at least one RBI.
+In six of those games (15.8%) he recorded two or more RBI.

+- He has scored in 18 games this season (47.4%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.